 Crowded environments, like amusement parks, can cause people to lose their tempers.
 When an argument or fight breaks out at an amusement park, another park customer may assault an innocent victim.

-If a rider is injured because of a defective roller coaster, he or she may not know who was to blame.
+If you are injured because of a defective roller coaster, you may not know who was to blame.
 However, product liability claims have “strict liability” for manufacturers, designers, or sellers.
-The plaintiff does not have to show that the seller or manufacturer was negligent, only that the roller coaster was defective.
+You do not have to show that the seller or manufacturer was negligent, only that the roller coaster was defective.

 Defective roller coaster product liability claims can be based on: